WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 This is especially risky when the workflow depends on deterministic behavior.

 ### Why This Happens

-Language models are strong at interpreting meaning and generating natural language, but they are not inherently reliable at procedural control flow.
+Language models are strong at understanding intent and generating natural responses, but they are less reliable when asked to follow multi-step procedural logic purely from free-form text.

-A prompt can describe logic such as:
+A prompt may describe rules such as:

+- if the user has provided an Employee ID, ask what issue they are experiencing
-- if the issue is printer-related, ask printer questions
+- if the issue is printer-related, ask printer-specific questions
-- if the user is on a shared resource, ask whether other users are affected
+- if the resource is shared, ask whether other users are affected
 - if the issue is software-related, ask which application is involved

-However, describing logic is not the same as executing logic.

-Prompts and knowledge-base instructions live in natural language, which is flexible and ambiguous.
-Deterministic workflows need something more structured.
+You might find that writing the above rules with a programming-language style might work better than using human language.
+But flows like the one above implicitly require procedural state: for example, whether `employee_id_check` is true or false, whether a previous step has been completed, and which branch should be executed next.
+The problem is that an LLM does not natively operate as a deterministic workflow engine with guaranteed state tracking, conditional execution, and control flow.
+It generates the next response token by token.

+However, across the millions of documents seen during training, the model statistically captures different patterns associated with natural language and programming language data.

+Human language is not strictly tied to exact wording.
+Word order may vary, synonyms often preserve the core meaning, and the same concept can be expressed in many different ways.
+Typos or minor errors are often tolerated without changing the intended meaning.
+Human language relies heavily on semantics, while allowing broader syntactic variation.

+Programming languages, on the other hand, depend heavily on exact syntax.
+Specific keywords are required, punctuation matters, and a missing comma or bracket may break the entire program.
+Programming languages require strict syntax and tightly constrained semantics.

+For this reason, when human-language procedures are transformed into structured representations—such as rules, state machines, or JSON workflow variables—the LLM tends to treat them with greater precision than plain free-form instructions.

+Externalizing workflow logic into a JSON structure helps address both limitations: structured formats strengthen syntactic focus, while state, branching, and execution rules are shifted out of the LLM into an explicit machine-readable layer.

 ### Recommended Action